iPTF16geu through the lens of thermonuclear explosion models: Analysis

-The $z$-band (corresponding to a rest frame of approximately $r$-band) light curve begins only approximately 10 days post-maximum.
-The peak magnitude is therefore somewhat uncertain and dependent on our \textsc{sncosmo} fit, but we estimate $M_z \approx -19.8\pm 0.4$ and $\Delta m_{15,z}=0.6\pm 0.07$.
-With the exception of N5def, all other models are consistent with the estimated peak magnitude of iPTF16geu.
-All delayed detonation models however, have much slower decline rates ranging from $\Delta m_{15,z} = 0.25$ (N10) to $\Delta m_{15,z} = 0.41$ (DDC6).
+The $z$-band (corresponding approximately to a rest frame of $r$-band) light curve begins only approximately 10 days post-maximum.
+The peak magnitude is therefore somewhat uncertain and dependent on our \textsc{sncosmo} fit, but we estimate $M_z \approx -19.8\pm 0.4$ and $\Delta m_{15,z}=0.60\pm 0.07$.
+With the exception of N150def, all other models are consistent with the estimated peak magnitude of iPTF16geu.
+All delayed detonation models however, have much slower decline rates ranging from $\Delta m_{15,z} = 0.19$ (GCD\_r51d4) to $\Delta m_{15,z} = 0.41$ (DDC6).
 The M11\_05 double detonation model shows a slightly slower decline of $\Delta m_{15,z} = 0.51$, while the pure detonation model is within 1$\sigma$ of our measurements for iPTF16geu ($\Delta m_{15,z} = 0.54$).
-The N5def model remains fainter than iPTF16geu by 1.6~mag and also has a slower decline ($\Delta m_{15,z} = 0.44$).
+The N150def model remains fainter than iPTF16geu by 0.5~mag and also has a slower decline ($\Delta m_{15,z} = 0.42$).
 We note that iPTF16geu may show some sign of a weak secondary maximum beginning around a phase of $\gtrsim$20\,d, although the relatively large uncertainties make it difficult to fully constrain its presence.
-The N10 delayed detonation model and the double detonation model (M11\_05) also show secondary maximum, with the latter being somewhat weaker and marginally closer to observations of iPTF16geu (but see Sect.~\ref{sec:new_dust_estimates}).
+The N10 and GCD\_r51d4 delayed detonation models and the double detonation model (M11\_05) also show secondary maxima, with the latter being somewhat weaker and marginally closer to observations of iPTF16geu (but see Sect.~\ref{sec:new_dust_estimates}).